Broken Claws - A Hazard Of Lazy Clipping

 3. Have your dog sit, give him a treat, have him give you his paw, give him a treat, show him the clippers, treat, clip one claw, treat.
 If you can do one paw a day, you'll easily stay on top of it, plus it can create a more trusting relationship around nail clippers and even lead to nail clipping becoming a source of fun.

-If you let your dog's claws get too long, the nerve inside will also grow longer, preventing you from being able to safely clip them back to their previous length.
+If you let your dog's claws get too long, the nerves inside will also grow longer, preventing you from being able to safely clip them back to their previous length.
 Through careful clipping, over a period of time, the nerve can eventually be persuaded to retract, but this is much harder than keeping the claws short in the first place.

 Different Clippers